telerik/kendo-ui-core/docs/controls/data-management/treelist/overview.md

 ### Methods and Fields

-Kendo UI TreeList exposes a set of [methods](/api/javascript/ui/treelist#methods) and [fields](/api/javascript/ui/treelist#fields) you can use.
+The TreeList exposes a set of [methods](/api/javascript/ui/treelist#methods) and [fields](/api/javascript/ui/treelist#fields) you can use.

-The example below demonstrates how to apply the [TreeList API](/api/javascript/ui/treelist).
+The following example demonstrates how to apply the [API of the TreeList](/api/javascript/ui/treelist).

 ###### Example